socrata/datasync/guides/setup-standard-job-headless.md

 bodyclass: homepage
 ---

-For information on using DataSync in GUI (Graphical User Interface) mode which we recommend reading first in any case refer to the [guide to setup a standard job (GUI)]({{ site.root }}/guides/setup-standard-job.html)
+yrdyFor information on using DataSync in GUI (Graphical User Interface) mode which we recommend reading first in any case refer to the [guide to setup a standard job (GUI)]({{ site.root }}/guides/setup-standard-job.html)

 <div class="well">
 <strong>NOTICE: this guide only pertains to the DataSync version 0.4 Prerelease, which will be formally released mid-April.</strong>